 Students in non-recognized organizations who disregard this policy may be subject to disciplinary measures.
-Likewise, students belonging to non-recognized students organizations which are inconsistent with the Seminary's purposes and policies, or which serve to threaten the Seminary's public reputation, may be subject to disciplinary measures if they persist in such organized activity.
+Likewise, students belonging to non-recognized students organizations and engaging in or promoting activities which are inconsistent with the Seminary's purposes and policies, or which serve to threaten the Seminary's public reputation, may jeopardize the relationship with the seminary and/or be subject to disciplinary measures.